 Chelsea Drawing and Painting

 By the end of the course you'll have gained in confidence and created a body of work as a result of exploring different painting and drawing approaches and you will have developed your creative and reflective artistic practice.
-If you are keen to develop further, you may benefit from repeating the course and continue working in a supported environment to develop a self-directed approach whilst exploring new techniques.
+You will leave with a body of work that can used to put towards a portfolio for future study.

 Who Should Attend